-This September will see many students returning to school after a six-month absence.
-Technology has helped many continue learning over this difficult period and it can also help them transition back into the classroom.
+Technology helped many children continue learning during the pandemic and it can also help them in the classroom.
 Whether it’s an educational app that helps a five-year-old to read and count, an affordable refurbished laptop for a teenager or wearable tech that allows them to smash their cross country personal best, don’t dismiss technology when it comes to improving your children’s school grades.
 Check out our guide to the best Back To School gadgets to see what’s on offer.

 RELATED: Best back to school uniform deals: where to get your kids' essentials online